Kajang Line: Formation

-As of December 2023, a maximum of 31 of the 58 train fleet are used during peak hours.
-According to Transport Minister Anthony Loke, this is because the remaining fleet are awaiting wheel replacements, which is being carried out in stages from June 2022.
+As of December 2025, a maximum of 39 of the 58 train sets are used during peak hours (4-5 minute frequency).
+According to Transport Minister Anthony Loke, this is because the remaining fleet are awaiting wheel replacements involving all 58 train sets, which is being carried out in stages from June 2022.
+Currently, 47 out of 58 trains had completed the process.